 Personal satellite radio subscriptions are also not legal.
 Like other services, a business-only version is available for a higher price.

-For more articles on this topic, please read Blog articles on Music Licensing by Easy On Hold or view the Learn section of easyonhold.com that refers to music licensing.
+For more articles on this topic, please read Blog articles on Music Licensing by Easy On Hold.

 Entrepreneur Magazine: What You Need To Know About Music Licensing For Your Business